Tim77277/WizardUIKit/README.md

 //change properties before you show the progress alert wizard.progressAlert.titleLabel.text = "Converting Data..."

-//show progress alert with custom properties wizard.showProgressAlert(viewController: self)
+//show progress alert
+wizard.showProgressAlert(viewController: self)

-//do something is another thread so that it won't block the main thread doSomthingInBackground(progressHandler: { (progress) in
+//do something in another thread so that it won't block the main thread doSomthingInBackground(progressHandler: { (progress) in
      //set progress
      wizard.setProgress(progress: progress)